 - Analyze use of the aPA website to better understand usage of the site and to improve functionality

-- Keep internal records of aPA members and partners
+- Keep internal records of aPA members, partners, and donors

 - Follow up regarding membership or donation inquiries